DAST

 Burp Scanner always uses Burp's browser to perform recorded login sequences when scanning, even if you have not selected Use Burp's browser for crawl and audit in your scan configuration.

-Adding recorded logins to existing sites
+Adding manually-recorded login sequences to existing sites

 - On the top menu, select Sites to display the site tree.